University of Aberdeen: University accommodation

-There are a number of student media organisations at the University of Aberdeen.
-These include The Gaudie (student newspaper), Granite City TV and Aberdeen Student Radio (ASR).

 Traditions

 Sponsio Academica

 The Sponsio Academica is the oath, originally in Latin, taken by students matriculating into the four ancient Scottish universities (Edinburgh, St. Andrews, Aberdeen and Glasgow).
 This tradition now has been digitised at Aberdeen and is agreed to as part of an online matriculation process.
 Originally, new students matriculated in Mitchell Hall where the Chancellor would give a welcoming address.

 Since 1888 the School of Medicine has used a form of the Sponsio Academica for graduating students to affirm in response to the discontinuation of the oath hitherto taken by students in all faculties:"I solemnly declare that as a Graduate of Medicine of the University of Aberdeen, I will exercise my profession to the best of my knowledge and ability, for the good of all persons whose health may be placed in my care, and for the public weal; that I will hold in due regard the honourable traditions and obligations of the Medical Profession, and will do nothing inconsistent therewith; and that I will be loyal to the University and endeavour to promote its welfare and maintain its reputation.'